Spandan14/quickbuzz/README.md

 You can select multiple of these.
 Simply use the dropdown to add them.
 You should see a small button like widget pop up on the screen.
 This lets you know that you have selected the right category/subcategory/difficulty.
 To remove the last added option, use the button above the dropdown.
 ### Looking for tossups
 Press the look for tossups button to find tossups to play with that meet your requirements. **Note: if QuickBuzz shows 0 Tossups available, please exit the application and use different settings.
 It is rare for this to happen as the databse is rather large, but this will cause the app to not function properly**
+The time taken to look for tossups may be longer based on the speed of your drive i.e. a hard drive will load them slower than solid state.
+The maximum load time (if you load all tossups) shouldn't be longer than about 15 seconds, however.
 ### Selecting a Bot
 There are 5 Bots in the application you can play with
 #### I'm too immature to lose